xwiki/xwiki-docker/README.md

 #### Starting PostgreSQL

-We will bind mount a local directory to be used by the PostgreSQL container - to contain the database files.
+We will bind mount a local directory to be used by the PostgreSQL container to contain the data put by XWiki inside the database, so that when you stop and restart PostgreSQL you don't find yourself without any data.
 For example:

 -	`/my/path/postgres`

 You need to make sure this directory exists, before proceeding.

-The command below will also configure the PostgreSQL container to save its data on your localhost in a `/my/path/postgres` directory.
-Make sure the directory you specify is specified with the fully-qualified path, not a relative path.
+Note Make sure the directory you specify is specified with the fully-qualified path, not a relative path.

 ```console
 docker run --net=xwiki-nw --name postgres-xwiki -v /my/path/postgres:/var/lib/postgresql/data -e POSTGRES_ROOT_PASSWORD=xwiki -e POSTGRES_USER=xwiki -e POSTGRES_PASSWORD=xwiki -e POSTGRES_DB=xwiki -e POSTGRES_INITDB_ARGS="--encoding=UTF8" -d postgres:9.5